strusteve/mimical/README.rst

 Mimical can be parallelised to different cores in one of two ways.

-* The likelihood calculations can be parallelised to different cores by useing the ``pool`` keyword argument.
+* The likelihood calculations can be parallelised to different cores by using the ``pool`` keyword argument.
 This is ideal for single object fits.
 * When using ``fit_catalogue``, the ``mpi_serial`` keyword arguement can be set to ``True`` for individual object fits to be parallelised to separate cores.
 With this option enabled, mimical must be run using ``mpirun/mpiexec -n [ncores] python [filename].py``.
 This is ideal for large catalogue fits.

 Running Mimical with both of these options enabled is **untested**.